mmollaverdi/what-the-hal/README.md

 # what-the-hal

 This repository models a HAL Resource based on [HAL specification](http://stateless.co/hal_specification.html) and provides [Argonaut](http://argonaut.io/) JSON encoders for the models (Argonaut is a purely functional Scala JSON library).
+This was originally implemented a while ago and used in a Scala micro service at REA Group for generating HAL JSON responses.
+I had published it in a public github gist before [here](https://gist.github.com/mmollaverdi/de79ede5d9054f75b72a), but I've now open sourced it in this repository for further exposure.

 A HAL Resource contains state, links and a collection of embedded resources:
 ![HAL Resource](http://stateless.co/info-model.png)